sswam/allemande/doc/nsfw/intro.md

 Subscribers enjoy perks including:

-- Your name and links in the credits!
-- Up to 100× higher usage allowance
+- Higher usage allowance
-- Access to members-only chat rooms
 - Priority support
-- Early access to alpha/beta features
 - We work on custom AI characters and agents for you
-- We add AI models or LoRAs for you each month
+- We add AI models or LoRAs for you
-- We implement new features and train custom LoRAs for you
+- We implement new features for you

 ## What next?